Search

 A new lens manipulator aligns microchip layers with unprecedented precision

-4-minute read - By Christine Middleton, March 29, 2023
+4-minute read - by Christine Middleton, March 29, 2023

 A single microchip in your smartphone or laptop is made up of dozens of layers of circuitry.
 For the chip to work properly, all of those layers have to be aligned with nanometer-level precision.